asdf-vm/asdf/docs/guide/getting-started.md

 ::: warning
 Without a version listed for a tool execution of the tool will **error**. `asdf current` will show you the tool & version resolution, or absence of, from your current directory so you can observe which tools will fail to execute.
 :::

+Because asdf looks for a `.tool-versions` file in the current directory first, and if the file is not found it then climbs up the file tree looking for a `.tool-versions` in a parent directory until it finds one.
+If no `.tool-versions` file is found the version resolution process will fail and an error will be printed.

 ### Global